AlmogCohen/open_classroom_downloader/README.md

     etc...
     ##############################

-Just hit your selection id and watch the videos added to `<CourseName>` folder.
+Just type and hit enter with your selection id and watch the videos added to `<CourseName>` folder.
 Enjoy!